smotrdan1/Weather/Read me.md

 2. Conditions specified in the query parameters (condition) must be case-sensitive and adhere to strict formatting rules.
 Any deviations result in a 400 BAD_REQUEST status with the appropriate error message.

+3. The get requet cover the case of blanks in between the double of longitude and latitude values.

 # Note:
 This is not a production-ready service.
 While it provides basic functionality, additional optimization such as continuous data flow, using alternative data sources, improving accuracy in latitude and longitude queries, and deploying on servers with higher resources are recommended for production use.
 Additionally, making the service more resilient to massive loads of API calls is crucial for scalability and reliability.

+#### Important note
+## Please be aware that responses may be slower due to resource constraints on the service.